-Have No Process for Helping with Your Biggest Questions
+No Solutions or Strategies for Your Biggest Questions

 Here are some of the questions asked especially by high net worth investors, many of whom also own businesses and real estate:

-- • How much should I set aside for unplanned future major expenses?
+– How much money should I set aside for unplanned future major expenses?

 These are the questions that matter the most!

-An investment manager cannot answer these questions simply by filling in blanks and checking boxes.
+An investment advisor cannot offer solutions to these by filling in blanks and checking boxes.

-They need an adaptable, customizable process that begins with listening, and can build every possible answer into its planning process.
+They need an adaptable, customizable strategy that begins with listening, and can build every possible solution into its investing process.

-Suppose your investment manager is discussing changing your plan, and gives you two projections for your future performance (knowing that these are just guesses, because past performance has no bearing on the future).
+Suppose your investment manager is offering advice about changing your retirement plans, and gives you two projections for your future investment returns (knowing that these are just guesses, because past performance has no bearing on the future).

-First, they present a lower-risk asset allocation which is projected to earn 6% annually.
+First, they present a lower-risk asset allocation which is projected to earn 6% annual growth.
 Then, they offer a higher-risk allocation with a 9% projected annual growth rate.

-What does this really mean for you?
-Is the 9% option better, knowing that it could also swing much lower if another recession or sudden market downturn hits?
+What does this fund performance really mean for you?
+Is the 9% option better, knowing that its higher risk profile could cause it to swing much lower if another recession or sudden market downturn hits?

-Does anyone have a data-driven process for answering questions like this?
+Does anyone have a data-driven strategy for answering questions like this?

-Most investment managers who deal with customers at large firms are – to be completely honest – not much more than glorified tellers.
+Most investment managers who deal with individual customers at large banking firms are – to be completely honest – not much more than glorified tellers.

 “It depends” is the simplest way to avoid answering a difficult question.
 Another common one – “It’s hard to say for sure.”

 You have a lot at stake.
-And yes, these answers do depend on your desired lifestyle outcomes.
-That’s why you need an investment manager who has figured out a process for helping you make difficult financial decisions, with confidence.
+An investment manager who has developed a data-driven strategy can help you make difficult investment decisions, with confidence.

-How does Pillar answer questions like this?
-Find out in our eBook, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.
+How do our financial advisors answer client questions like this?
+Find out in our guide, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.

 No Customized Response to Market Volatility

-What happens if the market crashes right after you retire?
-Or right before you had planned to?
-What if it stays down for many years in a row?
+What happens if the market crashes right around when you retire?
+What if it stays down for many years?
 What if it rides a rollercoaster for ten years, barely gaining over a prolonged period?